-Be aware of other muscle groups, so that you are not tensing stomach, buttocks or thigh muscles instead of the PC muscles.
+Be aware of other muscle groups, so you are not tensing stomach, buttocks or thigh muscles instead of the PC muscles.

-– short flicks, squeeze and release as quickly as possible for a few minutes.
+Do short flicks, squeeze and release as quickly as possible for a few minutes.

-For most people it takes three to four weeks to begin to notice results.
+For most people, it takes three to four weeks to begin to notice results.
 You will experience greater strength and control during exercises, and you may find sexual response becoming easier.
 Often your spouse will become aware of changes.

 woman holding heart © takasu / Adobe Stock

 perineometer courtesy of © Amazon.com